anon-11/hello-world/README.md

-Contains a cpp file for pyramid pattern.
+Contains a cpp file for pyramid pattern. (it now does not have the doxygen parts!)

 This is part of the SWE assignment
 //